craftercms/docs/source/security/policies.rst

 CrafterCMS is a platform for developing content rich applications, which includes developing code and deploying it to servers.
 CrafterCMS provides for a server-side sandbox (Groovy Sandbox -- based on Jenkins' Groovy Sandbox: https://github.com/jenkinsci/groovy-sandbox) to limit what these server-side applications can do on a server.
-A user with access to Crafter Studio (with a sufficiently privileged role) or with access to the git repository of a *site* can develop server-side code and deploy it.
+A user with access to Crafter Studio (with a sufficiently privileged role) or with access to the Git repository of a *site* can develop server-side code and deploy it.
 The sandbox will limit and restrict what can be executed on a server and is configurable to allow more access as needed.
-Nonetheless, Enterprises should consider having a series of environments, typically: ``Dev`` -> ``QA`` -> ``Prod``, where code gets developed and validated in the lower environments before pushing up.
-This is fully supported by CrafterCMS, and the underlying git repository makes it easy.
+Nonetheless, Enterprises should consider having a series of environments, typically: ``Dev`` -> ``QA`` -> ``Prod``, where code is developed and validated in the lower environments before pushing up.
+This is fully supported by CrafterCMS, and the underlying Git repository makes it easy.

 ---------------